okta/samples-nodejs-express-4/resource-server/README.md

 Before running this sample, you will need the following:

-* An Okta Developer Org, you can sign up for one at https://developer.okta.com/signup/.
+* An Okta Developer Account, you can sign up for one at https://developer.okta.com/signup/.
-* An Application in your Org, configured for Singe-Page-App (SPA) mode.
-You can find instructions [here][OIDC SPA Setup Instructions].
+* An Okta Application, configured for Singe-Page App (SPA) mode.
+This is done from the Okta Developer Console and you can find instructions [here][OIDC SPA Setup Instructions].
 When following the wizard, use the default properties.
 They are are designed to work with our sample applications.
 * One of our front-end sample applications to demonstrate the interaction with the resource server:
   * [Okta Angular Sample Apps][]
   * [Okta React Sample Apps][]